Skip to main content

 HTML Attributes vs DOM Properties

-Don't forget that HTML is a markup language, just like XML.
-Since both of them are markup languages, they operate using attributes.
+HTML is a markup language, like XML.
+Markup languages operate with attributes.

-Equally, remember that DOM is short for Document Object Model - and since it's an object, it works with properties.
+DOM stands for Document Object Model.
+It’s an object, so it works with properties.

 <input type="text" id="inputBox" value="Hello!" />